Interactive Brokers: United Kingdom

-In January 2018, the Financial Conduct Authority (FCA) fined Interactive Brokers £1,049,412 (approximately $1.43 million) for deficiencies in its market abuse surveillance systems.
+In January 2018, the Financial Conduct Authority (FCA) fined Interactive Brokers £1,049,412 for deficiencies in its market-abuse surveillance systems.
 The FCA found that between February 2014 and February 2015, the company failed to adequately detect and report potentially suspicious trading activity.
-The regulator noted that Interactive Brokers did not implement effective controls to identify manipulative or abusive trading patterns.

 Australia

-In September 2023, the Australian Securities and Investments Commission (ASIC) imposed a AUD $832,500 penalty on Interactive Brokers Australia Pty Ltd for negligent and reckless conduct related to suspicious trading activity.
-According to ASIC, the firm failed to properly monitor its clients' trading and did not investigate several red flags between July and September 2021, during which a client engaged in potentially manipulative trading in contract for difference (CFD) products.
-ASIC stated that Interactive Brokers did not have adequate systems and controls to detect and respond to such conduct, and that the firm's compliance team was understaffed and undertrained.
+In September 2023, Interactive Brokers Australia paid an A$832,500 penalty after the Australian Securities and Investments Commission's Market Disciplinary Panel found that it had been negligent in failing to identify suspicious orders placed by a client and reckless in allowing the client to continue trading after ASIC raised concerns.
+The matter involved closing-auction orders in Orthocell shares on the Australian Securities Exchange.
+Payment of the penalty was not an admission of guilt or liability.

 Hong Kong

-In April 2025, the Securities and Futures Commission (SFC) fined the Hong Kong unit of Interactive Brokers for mishandling client assets.
-Between 3 December 2017 and 23 October 2020, the firm had erroneously loaned securities belonging to its clients to other market participants without obtaining valid authorization.
-The SFC determined that 7,911 clients were affected, with the market value of the misused securities estimated at over HK$586 billion.
-The regulator described the breach as a serious failure in the firm's internal controls and compliance processes.
+In April 2025, the Securities and Futures Commission (SFC) fined Interactive Brokers' Hong Kong subsidiary HK$4.2 million for lending securities belonging to 7,911 clients without valid authorization between December 2017 and October 2020.
+The securities had an estimated market value of more than HK$586 billion.
+The regulator described the breach as a serious failure in the firm's internal controls and compliance processes and noticed the firm had self-reported the matter and that there was no evidence that clients suffered financial losses.